ssb-junkyard/patchwork-api/README.md

 api.getProfile(id, cb) // gets profile
 api.getAllProfiles(cb) // gets all profiles in id->profile map

+api.getActionItems(cb) // gets tasks that need the user's attention

 api.getNamesById(cb) // gets map of id->names
 api.getNameTrustRanks(cb) // gets map of id->trust-ranks, where trust rank is a range from 0 (no confidence) to 1 (full confidence) api.getName(id, cb) // gets name for the given id